malteranalytics/malteranalytics.github.io/_posts/2024-10-07-playoff-outcomes.md

 ![plot 14](/assets/images/2024-10-07-playoff-outcomes/image14.png)

 Lastly we look at soccer, starting with the MLS, which had its inaugural season in 1996.
-Resembling the patterns of the MLB and NHL playoffs, 3 of the last 4 MLS champions were a 3 or 4 seed, most recently the 2023 Columbus Crew topping another 3 seed, LAFC.
+After the single-match 8 vs 9 wildcard games and the best of three series of round 1, the final 8 teams play a single-elimination tournament.
+With each round up for grabs in just 90 minutes, 3 of the last 4 MLS champions were a 3 or 4 seed, most recently the 2023 Columbus Crew topping another 3 seed, LAFC.
 Having expanded from 12 to 16 playoff teams in 2020, the 8 seed is an impressive 3-4 (2-2 vs 1 seeds).
 1 seeds are also just 10-13 vs 2 seeds and 30-22 against 4 seeds.
 Despite not having won the Cup since 2014, the LA Galaxy have the most championships at 5 (9 appearances).

 ![plot 15](/assets/images/2024-10-07-playoff-outcomes/image15.png)